-Young Sir John soon realized the truth of Catholicism, in contrast to the obvious errors, theological, historical and spiritual, of Knox’s Presbyterianism, and, at the age of 17, was received into the Church.
+Young John soon realized the truth of Catholicism, in contrast to the obvious errors, theological, historical and spiritual, of the gloomy doom of Knox’s Presbyterian Calvinism, and, at the age of 17, was received into the Church.
 Soon afterwards, he joined the Jesuits themselves in 1599, and, after a solid decade of formation, was ordained in 1610.

 His virtue and discipline shone forth during his brutal imprisonment, and his patience and kindness converted many.
 The King’s Men strove to coerce him to betray his confidants, renounce his faith, and swear allegiance to King James the First.
-(He was also James the Sixth of Scotland, the son of the Catholic Mary, Queen of Scots, put to death when James was but an infant by the also-tragic Elizabeth the First.
-James had been raised a staunch Protestant, and led the charge in extirpating the Faith from the island nation).
+(The latter was also James the Sixth of Scotland, the son of the Catholic Mary, Queen of Scots, put to death when James was but an infant by the tragic Elizabeth the First, last of the Tudors.
+James had been raised a staunch Protestant, and led the charge in extirpating the Faith from once-Catholic Great Britain).

 Father Ogilvie underwent a number of tortures, being put in the ‘boots’, which crushed his feet, and the jailers were ordered to keep him awake for a full ‘novena’, nine days without sleep, towards the end of which they had to slash him with knives and drop him on the floor to keep him awake.
 Physicians who examined him afterward declared that one more sleepless night would have killed him, and the priest was never the same afterward; as he confessed, his once-sharp mind was now somewhat confused.

 During all of this inhuman treatment, Father Ogilvie remained steadfast; the rumour that he ‘gave away names’ (repeated on Wikipedia) is at the very least debatable, and what he said during sleep deprivation was not under the sway of reason.
-Throughout it all, Father Ogilvie refused to submit to the King or his heretical faith, declaring that the King was playing ‘runagate from God’, and that he would no more recognize him in his spiritual authority than an ‘old hat’.
+Through it all, Father Ogilvie refused to submit to the King or accept his heretical faith, declaring that the James was playing ‘runagate from God’, and that he would no more recognize him in his spiritual authority than an ‘old hat’.

 Ogilvie was condemned to the brutal death of being ‘hung, drawn and quartered’, a sentence carried out on this day, March 10, 1615, at the age of 36, ten years before another Jesuit by the name of John, de Brebeuf, was sent on his own missionary work to New France, where he would meet a similar fate.